gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 Done!
 Type `\q` to quit and return to your terminal.
 The database is now ready for our app to connect to.

 Our database is now set up.
-We now need to store the `DATABASE_URL` connection string [as a secret](/docs/5-aws-create-secrets.md).
+We now need to store the `DATABASE_URL` connection string.
+So we will proceed to [create a secret](/docs/5-aws-create-secrets.md).